huggingface/blog/enterprise_hub_aws_marketplace.md

 # Subscribe to Enterprise Hub with your AWS Account

-AWS Enterprise users can now use Hugging Face as a safe & private collaboration platform with all billing handled directly on AWS.
+You can now upgrade your Hugging Face Organization to Enterprise using your AWS account - get started [on the AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-n6vsyhdjkfng2).

 ## What is the Enterprise Hub, the famous 🤗 Hub but in Enterprise mode?